-Much of the history of the debate on minimum wage traces to a famous 1993 paper by Alan Krueger and David Card that looked at what happened to employment in the fast-food industry when minimum wages were raised in one market but not in an adjacent market.
-They found no reduction in job growth in the market where pay was increased; in fact, the opposite happened.
-The economic lesson was that modest increases in minimum wages don’t hurt employment, and tend to increase economic activity.
+The modern minimum-wage debate traces back to the seminal 1993 research by Alan Krueger and David Card.
+The two economists looked at employment in the fast-food industry when minimum wages were raised in one market but not in the adjacent market.
+Their studies found no reduction in job growth in the market where pay was increased, and in fact, the opposite occurred.
+Many subsequent studies confirmed their findings — modest increases in minimum wages don’t lead to job losses.

 Those studies colored my view that taxpayer-funded benefits shouldn’t subsidize the low wages of full-time employees at private-sector companies.
 This led to my 2013 rant in these pages describing how Wal-Mart and McDonald’s had become welfare queens.

 The extent to which taxpayers subsidize profitable public companies that game the safety net is serious business.
 One study noted that U.S. fast-food workers receive more than $7 billion a year in public assistance; another pegged the Wal-Mart taxpayer subsidy at more than $6 billion.
 Alan Grayson, a former congressman from Florida, observed: